German cheesecake or Käsekuchen recipe: light, creamy quark cheesecake topped with pearled meringue.

 - I used low-fat quark to make the quark cheesecake.

 - Quark is a fresh dairy product, traditional in the cuisines of German-speaking, Scandinavian and Slavic countries.
-Quark is protein-packed, (½ cup has 11 g protein in it) and is super healthy, especially the low-fat kind.
+Quark is protein-packed (½ cup has 11 g of protein in it) and is super healthy especially the low-fat kind.

-- Quark is similar to Greek yogurt, but less tart in taste and slightly stiffer.
+- Quark is similar to Greek yogurt but less tart in taste and slightly stiffer.
 When it comes to consistency, I think strained yogurt comes closest to quark.
-When it comes to taste, cottage cheese is a close approximate, however, quark has a slightly stronger taste and is very smooth, while cottage cheese has those little balls in it.
+When it comes to taste, cottage cheese is a close approximation.
+However, quark has a slightly stronger taste and is very smooth, while cottage cheese has those little balls in it.

 - Usually, I would recommend a substitute for quark, but in the case of this German cheesecake, I think you either make it with quark or let it be.

-- This is supposed to be an authentic, traditional cake, that is why no major substitutions should be made.
-And quark is the main ingredient after all.
+- This is supposed to be an authentic, traditional cake, which is why no major substitutions should be made.
+And quark is the main ingredient, after all.

 Vanilla pudding powder: